Nitsuguaaa/EnrollmentSystem/README.md

   - secint.java - By running this code it will list all the students in the directory
   - thirint.java - This searches for a specific student name
   - forint.java - this lets you create a new student
+  - NewGUI - A test gui that has only 1 button that works.

 - Upcoming features :
   - [ ] GUI